hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

    How the start frame of the mask is calculated.

    :Relative: Mask animation is offset to the start of the strip.
-   :Absolute: Mask animation is in sync with scene frame.
+   :Absolute: Mask animation is in sync with the scene frame.

 Types